LukeMurphey/splunk-simplexml-setup-example/README.md

 # Creating a SimpleXML Setup View in Splunk
-This is an example of how to create a setup page in Splunk using SimpleXML and Javascript as an alernative to Splunk setup.xml.
+This is an example of how to create a setup page in Splunk using SimpleXML and Javascript as an alternative to Splunk setup.xml.

 ## Why would I want this?